Valerie E. Stone

 Valerie Ellen Stone (born 1958) is an American physician who is a professor of medicine at the Harvard Medical School.
-She serves as Vice Chair for Diversity, Equity, and Inclusion, Department of Medicine, Brigham and Women's Hospital.
+She served for many years as Vice Chair for Diversity, Equity, and Inclusion, Department of Medicine, Brigham and Women's Hospital and now serves as a faculty development leader in the department and the Cynthia and John F. Fish Endowed Chair in Medical Education.
 She specializes in the management of HIV/AIDS, health disparities and improving the quality of medical education.

 Early life and education

 Stone is from Montclair, New Jersey.
 Stone has said that her early life inspired her career in medicine.
 As a child she lost her grandmother to metastatic cancer, and as an undergraduate student she lost a cousin to pneumonia caused by HIV/AIDS.
 Stone was already a successful science student at high school, and decided that she would eventually pursue a degree in medicine.
 As an undergraduate Stone studied chemical engineering, but whilst she enjoyed the science; she missed the interaction with members of society.
 Motivated by her grandmother, Stone became focused on women's health.
 She completed her medical education at the Yale University School of Medicine.
 She worked as a DJ throughout her studies and lived in the Harkness dorm.
 Whilst she was studying medicine, she saw members of her family, classmates and friends get infected with HIV.
 She has called AIDS the "defining disease of [her] generation".
 After graduating in 1984, Stone initially began residency in obstetrics and gynecology, but after internship, switched to internal medicine and completed medicine residency at Case Western Reserve University.
 As a medical resident, Stone joined the American College of Physicians, and she was board certified in 1988.
 She earned a Master of Public Health at the Harvard T.H.
 Chan School of Public Health.
 She later completed a fellowship in infectious diseases at the Boston City Hospital.
 Her first job was at Boston City Hospital, where she directed ambulatory care services.